cloudmesh/classes/docs/source/overview.rst

 example "Discussion d1" will be conducted in the piazza folder "d1".
 Students are responsible for posting their content to the right folder.
 No credit will be given if the post has been filed wrongly.

+Please note that the communications to instructors can be seen by all instructors.
+In matters that are sensitive, please use gvonlasz@indiana.edu.
+Please, never share your university ID number or your social security number or any other sensitive information with us either in e-mail or in the discussion lists.

 Calendar
 ---------